By Adnan Murad

 Coming to the film again, it is hard to explain the dynamics of this film as the narrative is flat-out tedious and unengaging—riddled with clichés and stereotypes—thwarting the film to rise above its own constructed, superficial surface.

 There is clearly no sequential connectivity as the occasional—or let’s say frequent—jump-cuts hampered the film’s logical flow of sequences; this was highly excruciating because it did not allow the audience to be emotionally involved in the narrative.

 Mediocre acting, hackneyed depiction of schizophrenia and lack of sequential connectivity may well be attributed to the abysmal direction of this film; therefore, it will not be inaccurate to state that it is a poorly directed film.

 Arth: The Destination did not have to be a film that uncompromisingly laid bare the trials and tribulations of the lives of four humans, but it might have at least had the audacity to be ‘something’.

-At the end, I would still sit back and watch, on any given day, Mahesh Bhatt’s Arth, which depicts a relationship in a shambles.
+On any given day, I would still sit back and watch Mahesh Bhatt’s Arth, which depicted a relationship in a shambles.
 The moments when Shabana Azmi and Smita Patil face each other just crackle the screen.
 I want to relive those moments with two greatest actors of the Indian cinema on screen, while at the back of my mind, I would still wait to watch a decent Pakistani film.